As part of the court reform programme, HM Courts and Tribunals Service (HMCTS) is piloting early and late sittings in civil and family courts.

 - speed of and access to justice

-- the experiences of legal professionals attending an FOH hearing
+- the experience of legal professionals attending an FOH hearing

 - the financial impact on individual solicitors, local authorities and legal support organisations